 Prague Castle Hours

 - Historical Buildings: 9 am-5 pm.

 - Historical Buildings: 9 am-4 pm.

-Admission: 250-400 CZK or $12-19 for adult admission depending on the circuit you choose.
+Admission: 250 CZK or $11 for adult admission for each circuit you choose.
 Check for reduced rates and other rates on the castle website.

 Prague Food Tour

 This was probably one of my favorite things that we did this last time in Prague, and that is a food tour.